 Have you tried grinding on these skates?

-I’ve never tried grinding in any off road skates and I’m not too interested.
-The awesome thing to me about the overall acceptance of different skating disciplines has been the opening of new avenues of expression on wheels.
-I know I can grind, I have skates built for me to grind and that will do a much better job of it that these skates would, so when it’s time to grind it’s grind time but not when I’m off roading.
+I’ve never tried grinding in any off-road skates, and I’m not too interested.
+The awesome thing to me about the overall acceptance of different skating disciplines has been opening new avenues of expression on wheels.
+I know I can grind, I have skates built for me to grind, and that will do a much better job of it than these skates would, so when it’s time to grind, it’s grind time, but not when I’m off-roading.
 That’s not to say I would rule it out entirely if I came across some random obstacle in the woods just screaming for me to do a grind on it.

 What is your skating background?

-As a kid at 13 I had inline skates and I remember skating all day jumping whatever curb or obstacle we could find.
-Right before I turned 15 I got my first pair of aggressive skates and my life would never be the same.
-I only saw aggressive skating in those days, never would have imagined how varied my skating would become.
-So aggressive was good but changes in aggressive skating lead way to “Powerblading” and I became a super early adopter of that
+As a kid at 13, I had inline skates, and I remember skating all day, jumping whatever curb or obstacle we could find.
+Right before I turned 15, I got my first pair of aggressive skates, and my life would never be the same.
+I only saw aggressive skating in those days, and I would never have imagined how varied my skating would become.
+So aggressive was good, but changes in aggressive skating lead the way to “Powerblading,” and I became a super early adopter of that

-The feeling immediately took me back to the early days of just rolling around, it reinvigorated my love for the feeling of just rolling and skating.
-At this point in my life I had gained quite a bit of weight and was looking for a way to change that and once again skating would come through for me.
-I logged my first distance session a little over 3 years ago and it slowly began to take over as my predominant skating discipline.
-Along the way I began freeskating as well and just fell in love with that for so many reasons.
+The feeling immediately took me back to the early days of just rolling around; it reinvigorated my love for the feeling of just rolling and skating.
+At this point in my life, I had gained quite a bit of weight and was looking for a way to change that, and skating would come through for me once again.
+I logged my first distance session a little over 3 years ago, and it slowly began to take over as my predominant skating discipline.
+Along the way, I began freeskating and just fell in love with that for so many reasons.